neutrinojs/neutrino/packages/eslint/README.md

 ### Plugins aliasing

 When developing your custom ESLint preset, you may face a problem with sharable ESLint configs and plugins.
 This is due to ESLint plugins resolving system which searches for plugins packages in the project root.
 This may fail in some environments, especially in Plug'n'Play.
-This module provides `aliasPlugins()` function to resolve this issue in your package.
+This module provides `aliasPlugins()` function to resolve this issue in your package providing aliases from package names to absolute paths.
 You can import it in 2 ways: `require('@neutrinojs/eslint/alias-plugins')` or `require('@neutrinojs/eslint').aliasPlugins`.
 Example:

 ```js
 const eslint = require('@neutrinojs/eslint');